arogozhnikov/einops/README.md

 - spread the word about `einops`
 - prepare a guide/post specifically for your favorite deep learning framework
 - if you have an interesting use case, not yet covered by documentation, let me know
+- use `einops` notion in your paper to strictly define an operation you're using

 ## Supported python versions